Rade Krunić

-Rade Krunić (/sr/; born 7 October 1993) is a Bosnian professional footballer who plays as a midfielder for Serbian SuperLiga club Red Star Belgrade and the Bosnia and Herzegovina national team.
+Rade Krunić (/sr/; born 7 October 1993) is a Bosnian professional footballer who plays as a midfielder for Serbian SuperLiga club Red Star Belgrade.

 Krunić started his professional career at Sutjeska Foča, before joining Donji Srem in 2013.
 In 2014, he moved to Hellas Verona, who loaned him back to Donji Srem later that year.
 In 2015, he switched to Borac Čačak.
 Later that year, he signed with Empoli.
 Five years later, Krunić was transferred to Milan, who sent him on loan to Fenerbahçe in 2024, with whom he signed permanently later that year.
 He moved to Red Star Belgrade in 2024.

 A former youth international for Bosnia and Herzegovina, Krunić made his senior international debut in 2016, earning over 30 caps since.

 Club career

 Early career

 Krunić came through the youth setup of his hometown club Sutjeska Foča, which he joined in 2006.
 He made his professional debut in 2011 at the age of 17.
 On 6 November, he scored his first professional goal against Modriča, which secured the victory for his team.

 In January 2013, he signed with Serbian side Donji Srem.

 In the summer of 2014, Krunić moved to Italian outfit Hellas Verona, who loaned him back to Donji Srem.

 In January 2015, he switched to Borac Čačak.